MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-02-05-jeff-berlin-part-2.markdown

 I was getting worse and worse and worse by each passing month.
 I would write to Beth because we have a communication relationship where I would see her and she would sit there and go, "Nope, you're doing fine.
 You're doing fine."
 I said, "Beth!
 That ledge looks really good now, Beth!"
 "Nope, you're doing fine."
 And what she meant to say was that this was a passage where people often, in fear, don't go through it all the way.
 I got on that train and I had to ride that train to its conclusion.
 {: .interviewee }

 Ultimately, I felt--Can I tell you this?
 I felt on a Monday, I said, "Beth, it's worse.
 I'm getting worse, Beth!"
 And I wrote her.
 She says, "Hang in.
 This is what you gotta go through."
 Tuesday, I wrote her again because I was seeing her on Thursday or so.
 "I'm going crazy, Beth!"
 She says, "Nope, you're doing fine.
 Hang in."
 On Wednesday, Anthony, I was so bad I suddenly felt as if I hit bottom.
 I felt it.
 I physically felt hitting bottom and I went totally numb and I went, "What is this?"
 And from that moment, I started to get better.
-She said later, <span class="important">"You hit the bottom in this [dark night of the soul&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Dark_Night_of_the_Soul)</span> (it's called)."
+She said later, <span class="important">"You hit the bottom in this [dark night of the soul&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Dark_Night_of_the_Soul)</span> (it's called)."
 {: .interviewee }

 <div class="video-wrapper"><iframe width="420" height="315" src="https://www.youtube.com/embed/XN0TkIGsJak?rel=0" frameborder="0" allowfullscreen></iframe></div>